 Maine lighthouses have played an important role in the history and well being of our coastal communities.
 There are over 60 picturesque lighthouses that have served as warning to mariners for decades along our state’s coastline, but when visiting Portland or Cape Elizabeth, there are 5 lights easily reached in minutes.

-The state’s first lighthouse, Portland Headlight is one of the most visited lights in the country, and the most photographed on the east coast.
+The state’s first lighthouse, the iconic Portland Headlight is one of the most visited lights in the country, and the most photographed on the east coast.
+The light has been painted by many famous artists such as Edward Hopper, and his creation is housed in the Boston Museum of Fine Arts.
 It was established in the late 1700s to mark Portland Harbor, then the country’s busiest port.
 Located in Fort Williams State Park in Cape Elizabeth, the original tower measured 72 feet from base to lantern deck and was lit with 16 whale oil lamps.
 The history of the light and surrounding area is housed in a small Museum at Portland Head Light, in the former light keeper’s quarters.
 The light was decommissioned in 1989 and the property was eventually deeded to the town of Cape Elizabeth, which also owns the surrounding 90-acre Fort Williams State Park.
 The State Park is the perfect location for family or company picnics, baseball games, kite flying and the perfect backdrop for wedding or wedding pictures.
 (From Inn by the Sea, turn right onto Rte 77, right onto Shore Road, Right into Fort Williams State Park)

 The area of Two Lights in Cape Elizabeth was originally the site of two working lighthouses – the West Light rotated and the East Light was fixed.
 They were the first twin lights in Maine.
 Built out of stone in 1828, the original towers were replaced in 1874 with cast-iron structures.
 The West Light was shut down in 1924 and, while it was blacked during World War II, the East Light remains lit today.
 The East Light has the most powerful beacon on the New England coast, visible for 27 nautical miles.
 The lighthouses are near Two Lights State Park, 41 acres of rocky headlands.
 Standing high above the rocky coast and rolling surf, this park offers sweeping views of Casco Bay and the open Atlantic.
 (From Inn by the Sea, go Right out of Inn, Right onto Two Lights Road, Left at fork toward lighthouse)